Tammy Abraham

-Kevin Oghenetega Tamaraebi Bakumo-Abraham (born 2 October 1997), known as Tammy Abraham, is an English professional footballer who plays as a striker for Serie A club Roma and the England national team.
+Kevin Oghenetega Tamaraebi Bakumo-Abraham (born 2 October 1997), known as Tammy Abraham, is an English professional footballer who plays as a striker for Süper Lig club Beşiktaş, on loan from Serie A club Roma, and the England national team.

-As an academy graduate of Chelsea, Abraham made his first-team debut for the club in 2016 before spending a season on loan with Championship club Bristol City.
+A Chelsea academy graduate, Abraham made his first-team debut for the club in 2016 before spending a season on loan with Championship club Bristol City.
 There, he enjoyed a successful campaign which culminated in him winning the club's Player of the Season, Young Player of the Season and top goalscorer awards, becoming the first player ever to do so in a single season.
-A further loan spell at Swansea City followed for Abraham but the season ended with the club suffering relegation from the Premier League.
-He then joined Aston Villa in 2018 and became the first player since 1977 to score 25 goals in a single campaign for the club.
+A further loan spell at Swansea City followed for Abraham, but the season ended with the club suffering relegation from the Premier League.
+He then joined Aston Villa in 2018 and became the first player since 1977 to score 25 goals in a single league campaign for the club.

+Abraham would return to Chelsea in 2019, recording 18 goals during their 2019–20 campaign, before lifting the UEFA Champions League in his following final season at the club.
+After joining Italian side Roma for a €40 million fee in 2021, he scored 17 goals in his debut Serie A season, a record high for an Englishman, and also won the inaugural edition of the UEFA Europa Conference League.

 Formerly an England youth international, Abraham represented the nation from under-18 level, and featured at the 2017 UEFA European Under-21 Championship in Poland.
 He made his senior debut in November 2017.